nasa/fprime/Gds/README.md

 The Gds was designed to be adaptable, easily understanable, and easily expandable.
 To this end, it is built using publisher/subscriber relationships.

-The diagram below shows an example structure for incomming data.
+The diagram below shows the basic layout of the GDS.
 Data from the F' deployment first enters the Gds at the TCP client.
 Each packet is then passed directly to the distributor which is responsible for parsing the packets in to data messages and sending on each message type (currently only events, channels,